babashka/fs/README.md

 ## Notes

-### File Systems & OSes
+### File Systems & OSes & JDK Bugs
 Behaviour can vary on different file systems and OSes.

+The JDK file APIs have historically had some obscure bugs; we've described known issues that affect babashka fs below.
+The JDK team has fixed most of these bugs, so we encourage you to use the latest stable JDK, if you can.

-If you uncover some interesting nuance, please let us know.
+If you uncover some interesting new unexpected behaviour, please let us know.

 ### Windows & Links
 You may have to enable the ability to create soft & hard links on Windows.